- Prayer and Worship

 bishops will utilize the information as they see fit within their

-A special Q&A resource produced from the USCCB-GSUSA conversations is now available online by clicking here.
+A special Q&A resource produced from these USCCB-GSUSA conversations (released April 2, 2014) is available online.

-For more details on the background and purpose of this dialogue, click here.
+For more details, see the page on the background and purpose of this dialogue.

 By accepting this message, you will be leaving the website of the